Halliburton-Landmark/gdp/doc/tutorial/gdp-tutorial-part2.md

 Once you have the required dependencies for compilation installed, something like `make install-python` from the root of repository should do the trick (note that running with `sudo` may be required).
-Note that this also installs the client side C libraries and various utilities (such as `gcl-create`) in system path.
+Note that this also installs the client side C libraries and various utilities (such as `gdp-create`) in system path.

 ## Appending data